-- Leg becomes an extension of the patient's own femur.
+- The leg becomes an extension of the patient's own femur.

-- Neck and head fit into the cup, and their rotation provides movement.
+- The neck and head fit into the cup, and their rotation provides movement.

-- Liner is placed between the cup and the head.
+- The liner is placed between the cup and the head.

 The components of the prostheses are standard, but they are available in different sizes from manufacturers.
-In addition, their structure and manufacturing materials are different, and therefore doctors individually select for each patient the best combinations of components of the artificial hip joint.
+In addition, their structure and manufacturing materials are different, and therefore doctors individually select the best combinations of components of the artificial hip joint for each patient.

 Preparing for surgery

 It is advisable to prepare your body for the upcoming surgical procedure.
-A proper preparation will allow the person to recover easier and faster, improve the tolerance of the postoperative period, and reduce the risk of complications.
+Proper preparation will allow the person to recover easier and faster, improve the tolerance of the postoperative period, and reduce the risk of complications.

-- Quitting smoking is required 1 month before surgery.
+- Quitting smoking is required one month before surgery.
 Smoking impairs blood circulation, increases the risk of infectious complications, and slows down tissue regeneration.

-- Weight loss, since for those with BMI over 35 the risk of complications increases significantly, and for patients with BMI over 40 the surgery may be even canceled.
+- Weight loss, since the risk of complications, increases significantly for those with BMI over 35, and for patients with BMI over 40, the surgery may even be canceled.